 Promoting Examples of Participatory Local Empowerment in Urban Planning (PEOPLE UP)

-Specifically, the project will work on:
+Specifically, the project worked on:

 - Demonstrating inclusive and replicable approaches for the delivery of basic urban services for women and men in Mutare and Epworth which will have enhanced ownership and improved incomes of the residents.

 - Increasing the participation of urban residents in the governance of the delivery of basic services in their communities as a vehicle to improving their living conditions.

 - Implementing strategies for planning and delivery of basic infrastructure services at the war level with a view to strengthening community voices and promoting more participation by residents through their representative structures and enhance their input in selecting technological and delivery options in service delivery.

 The challenging socio-economic environment which prevailed in the Zimbabwe for several years, among other factors, contributed to a deterioration of essential urban services provision.
 The result was weak and under resourced local authorities leading to poor delivery of urban services.
 Planning for services by local authorities was characterised by minimum or no involvement of the urban residents who also lacked knowledge of civic planning and processes.

 - Strengthened Local Authorities with established structures and processes to consult and fully integrate infrastructure service delivery needs and priorities of poor urban and peri-urban residents.

 - Enhanced capacity and voices of local communities and their leaders to understand and demand improved service delivery.